 Chris and Marcus discovered a picturesque city, full of character.
 Chris said: “The centre is full of cobbled streets, pedestrian areas, and attractive old buildings.
 Public transport is very good… All the apartments we saw were in lovely buildings with amazing views.”

-Among the numerous apartments they visited were Pachtuv Palace Apartments (pictured), which are in the city’s Old Town, right on the river.
+Among the numerous apartments they visited were Pachtuv Palace Apartments, which are in the city’s Old Town, right on the river.
 Chris described the apartment block as a “really discreet, small-scale hotel-style building, where every suite is different.
 It is upmarket and is fantastic for those with big budgets and short stays”.
-Chris was also impressed with Belgicka Apartments, which were “in a pleasant residential area, though still fairly central and well connected with public transport.
+Chris was also impressed with other central apartments, such as Residence Brehova Apartments, which were “in a pleasant fairly central area and well connected with public transport.
 If you’re working in this part of Prague or nearby, this is perfect.”

 While in the city Chris and Marcus also met with new property providers: it’s much easier to explain how we work when meeting property providers in person, and it allows us to build new relationships more quickly.
-Thanks to the visit we will be getting several new locations in Prague onto our website over the next few weeks.
+Thanks to the visit we will be adding several excellent new locations in Prague onto our website in the future.